An ALE approach to reduce spurious numerical mixing through variational minimizers: application to internal waves: Introduction

-Having all the above as inspiration, in this work we aim to present a comprehensive compact mesh-moving ALE method with the goal to reduce SDM.
-The proposed methodology is introduced to SLS; a nonhydrostatic ALE solver introduced by the authors in \cite{alexandris2024semi}.
-SLS is built upon a fully versatile GVC framework that defines the vertical grid motion through a Geometric Conservation Law (GCL).
-The equations are discretized using a second order Finite Volume (FV) method, while the nonhydrostatic pressure is calculated using a Poisson equation in an operator splitting fashion.
+Having all the above as inspiration, in this work we aim to present a comprehensive compact mesh-moving ALE method with the goal of reducing SDM.
+The proposed methodology is introduced to the Semi-Lagrangian Splitting (SLS) model, a nonhydrostatic ALE solver introduced by the authors in \cite{alexandris2024semi}.
+SLS is built upon a fully versatile GVC framework that allows arbitrary vertical grid motion through a suitable tuning of the dia-surface velocity.
+The equations are discretized using a second-order Finite Volume (FV) method, while the nonhydrostatic pressure is calculated using a Poisson equation in an operator splitting fashion.

-In \cite{alexandris2024semi}, SLS was tested and validated on single-density nonhydrostatic free-surface flows.
-In the present paper, we present improvements on the numerical scheme alongside the novel variational ALE mesh movement.
-The scheme is enhanced with various additions, including a second order layer reconstruction that -alongside the proposed discrete hydrostatic gradient- results in a well-balanced robust scheme.
-Additionally, entropy stable fluxes are utilized, while the Poisson equation is solved within the Finite Element framework.

-The main innovation of the paper concerns the vertical mesh movement that is a central feature of the formulation of SLS.
-This novel mesh movement is prescribed through a multi-objective optimization that is compactly described by a cost functional.
-The functional is minimized in the spirit of calculus of variations, giving rise to an elliptic equation that can be efficiently solved numerically.
+In the present paper, we propose a novel ALE framework that defines the vertical mesh movement through compactly formulated optimality criteria.
+Although the scheme is implemented and assessed in SLS, it is generally applicable to any GVC ocean model.
+This mesh movement is prescribed through a multi-objective optimization that is compactly described by a cost functional.
+The functional is minimized in the spirit of calculus of variations, giving rise to an elliptic partial differential equation that can be efficiently solved numerically.
 To bolster the utility of the proposed method, the various weighting factors are analyzed and specific values are laid out.
-While this approach is not restricted to specific objectives, herein we aim to effectively reduce SDM while maintaining the physical relevance of the results.
+While this approach is not restricted to specific objectives, herein we aim to effectively reduce SDM while maintaining the physical fidelity of the results.